How to Set Up a Funeral Guest Book

 You can choose to set up an online guestbook, or purchase a physical one to set out at the funeral.
 Many people also like to do both.

 If you have a physical guestbook, it might be a good idea to leave an instruction card for guests.
 You might want to consider rules such as limiting the amount of time that people should spend writing a note (useful if there are many people who would like to leave a message), limiting the amount of space that one individual can write in, and capping the amount of photos one person can leave.
 Many people opt for an online guestbook to avoid those kinds of issues, or choose to do both.
 If you’re looking for an online guestbook for your memorial service, you should consider creating an online memorial where people can leave memories, upload photos, and share stories.
+Ever Loved memorial websites also include functionality to add important milestones to someone's life timeline, provide information on their favorite things, and includes the option to add a memorial fundraiser, should you be interested in raising funds.

 What are funeral guest book alternatives?